zetlaska/vowelChecker/README.md

 # vowelChecker
+Javascript Assignment.
 Checks the number of vowels in an inputted word

 https://zetlaska.github.io/vowelChecker/